Financial-Times/biz-ops-client/README.md

 | `userID`     | String | Yes\*    | A user ID which identifies who is making a request                   |
 | `host`       | String |          | URL for the Biz Ops API, defaults to `"https://api.ft.com/biz-ops"`. |

-\* you must configure at least _one of_ `systemCode` or `userID`.
+\* you must configure at least one of `systemCode` or `userID`.

 ### API

-All methods will return a promise.
-If the API responds with an unsuccessful status code the appropriate [HTTP error](https://www.npmjs.com/package/http-errors) will be thrown.
+All methods return a promise.
+If the API responds with an unsuccessful status code an appropriate [HTTP error](#errors) will be thrown.

 #### `graphQL.get(query: string, variables?: object)`

 Fetches data from the Biz Ops GraphQL API using a `GET` request.
-Use this if data does not need to be real-time.
-Returns a promise which will resolve with the data returned.
+You should use this if data does not need to be up-to-date.
+Returns a promise which will resolve to the data returned.
+Will throw a [`GraphQLError`](#errors) if the returned data includes any errors.

 #### `graphQL.post(query: string, variables?: object)`

 Fetches data from the Biz Ops GraphQL API using a `POST` request.
-Use this if data does should always be up-to-date.
-Returns a promise which will resolve with the data returned.
+You should use this if data must always be up-to-date.
+Returns a promise which will resolve to the data returned.
+Will throw a [`GraphQLError`](#errors) if the returned data includes any errors.

 ## Errors

 ### `HTTPError`

-TODO
+All non-200 responses will throw an error created by the [`http-errors`](https://www.npmjs.com/package/http-errors) package.

 ### `ConfigurationError`

-TODO
+Will be thrown when initialising the `BizOpsClient` class with incomplete configuration or when calling methods with incorrect arguments.

 ### `NotImplementedError`